Noah-Samawi/ci-swag/README.md

 53. As a User, I can sign up for the newslette so that I stay updated with the latest news and offerings. [#65](https://github.com/DarrachBarneveld/ci-swag/issues/65)
 54. As a developer, I can ensure that all code is thoroughly documented with comments in a standardised format so that anyone reading the code can easily understand its purpose [#68](https://github.com/DarrachBarneveld/ci-swag/issues/68)
 55. As a User, I can reset my password if I forget it, so that I can regain access to my account. [#69](https://github.com/DarrachBarneveld/ci-swag/issues/69)
+56. As a User, I can delete my account so that my personal information and data are removed from the website. [#74](https://github.com/DarrachBarneveld/ci-swag/issues/74)

 ### Site Goals